civilKaos82/ruby-drill-exploring-scope-challenge/README.md

 What happens if you change the value of `@@class_var` from one instance, and then create a new instance of the class and use your getter method to read the value of `@@class_var`?

-#### Global variables and constants

-Within your global scope, create a constant `THIS_IS_A_CONSTANT` and a global variable `$global_var`.

-Then write getter and setter methods for your constant and global variable and duplicate them within your class and in the global scope.
-(I know, this is not DRY, but we're just experimenting here).

-What happens when you try to read from and write to constants and global variables from different place in your program?
-Did you get any errors?
-Did you Google the errors? ;)

 <!-- ##Optimize Your Learning  -->